nazmul-nhb/nhb-toolbox-docs/docs/utilities/string/generateAnagrams.md

 ### Limitations

 - This function generates all possible permutations of the given word but does not filter for valid dictionary words.
-- For dictionary-based anagrams, use the dedicated package [nhb-anagram-generator](https://www.npmjs.com/package/nhb-anagram-generator), which specifically returns valid words (optional all words).
+- For dictionary-based anagrams, use the dedicated package [`nhb-anagram-generator`](https://www.npmjs.com/package/nhb-anagram-generator), which specifically returns valid words (optional all words) using dictionary.